Search by name, year or event

 1834 - The Tolpuddle Martyrs are transported to Australia for attempting to form a trade union.

-1834 - Fire destroys the Houses of Parliament.
+1834 - Fire destroys the Palace of Westminster.

 1836 - Births, marriages and deaths must be registered by law